Serra da Bocaina National Park: Location

-Created by Federal Decree in 1971 and comprises an area of approximately 104000 ha and a significant biodiversity.
+Created by Federal Decree in 1971, the park comprises an area of approximately 104000 ha and a significant biodiversity.
 The park headquarters is located in São José do Barreiro, the State of São Paulo.
 It is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 It is estimated that 60% of the vegetation is composed of native Atlantic Forest, and the rest is forest regenerated (secondary) for over 30 years.

 The highest point is Pico do Tira o Chapéu, which reaches 2088 m above sea level, one of the highest points of the State of São Paulo.

 The park is part of the 221754 ha Bocaina Mosaic, created in 2006.

 Biota

 Among the species of flora are pines, cedars, trumpet trees, palm trees and bromeliads.
 Among the fauna of the park are cats, sloths, deer, monkeys, snakes and birds.

 A number of amphibians are only known from the park and its buffer area: Brachycephalus vertebralis, Ischnocnema pusilla, Bokermannohyla ahenea, Bokermannohyla clepsydra, Scinax ariadne, Megaelosia bocainensis, Physalaemus barrioi, and Paratelmatobius gaigeae.

-About 294 species of birds have been recorded in the park, coupled with its extension and state of preservation, are ideal conditions for birdwatching activity.
-Among the most common bird species are the yellow-bellied murucutu, the tern, the blue-billed black maria.